Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 39: May 3, 2022

+**Today's Progress:** Inserted new document into a collection using Mongo Shell.
+Created duplicate key errors.

 ### Day 38: May 2, 2022

 **Today's Progress:** Deploying Azue policy and initiatives.
 MongoDB University M001, inserting documents using Atlas UI.